 What Others Are Saying...

 “The Little Guys have found their new home in my office!
-I LOVE them and they have already been useful in my counseling practice.
-I have encouraged a few clients to hold the one that reflects their feelings; the quiet thoughtfulness of this process results in self refection and expression.
+I LOVE them and they have been useful in my counseling practice.
+I encourage clients to hold the one that reflects their feelings; the quiet thoughtfulness of this process results in self refection and expression.
 They are so exquisite that they always cause a silent pause as the viewer takes in the depth of emotion. “

 — Professional Clinical Counselor

 Works with adults determined to work through barriers that stopped them in the past.

 “(Using the sculptures) was very powerful with the group.
 Group members that ordinarily do not say much were able to put words with emotions.
 This will be a great spring board for further group!”

 “Sheri’s ‘Little Guys’ have an honored and central place on my sand tray shelves.
 They are at once evocative and ambiguous, so they are ideal for a modality that relies on projections.
 From the first day they appeared in my office, they have been put into use by my clients — usually playing a starring role in their psychic dramas.”

 — Ph.D. - Certified Imago & Sandtray Therapist

 Couple's Counseling, Spiritual/Religious focus, Men and work issues, Depression and anxiety

 “I believe these Little Guys have the potential to fill a hole in the area of diagnostic assessment of human emotions.”